 This Month on the Turntable

 Four records.
 Four Mondays.
+Plus a special Tuesday Coltrane event.
 Each one played on vinyl the way it was meant to be heard.

 Marcos Valle was the Renaissance man of Brazilian pop — a singer, songwriter, and producer who straddled the country’s music world from the early days of bossa nova through the fusion-soaked sound of the 1980s.
 Though his reputation in America never quite matched contemporaries like Caetano Veloso or Gilberto Gil, he remains one of the most important figures in Brazilian music history.